+Prerequisite:

-12 credits in Psychology, 60% Psychology average is recommended.
-Recommended 6 credits of Biology.
+12 credits in Psychology.

+Exclusions:

+Unavailable to students with credit for PSYC321.

 Physiological psychology stresses the approach, methods, and concepts of the biological sciences as tools to increase our understanding of the human mind and behaviour.
-This course will explore the roles of biological factors in such areas of psychology as perception, motivation, learning, thinking , language and psychopathology.
+This course will explore the roles of biological factors in such areas of psychology as perception, motivation, learning, thinking, language and psychopathology.
 Information about the anatomy and physiology of the human nervous system is presented in order to provide the necessary context.

+PSYC3301

 SPECIAL ISSUES IN CHILDREN'S RIGHTS

+Credits: 3

+Prerequisite:

 6 credits of 1000 level Political Science or Psychology or permission of instructor.

+Exclusions:

 Unavailable to students with credit for PSYC379 or POLS379

+Note:

 for June 10th 2013.
 Here is the relevant passage "Heather Schmidt moved that the SAC support the Psychology Department's request to de-cross-list the 2 children's rights courses (POLS/PSYC 2117 and POLS 3113/PSYC 3301) and withdraw the courses from the roster of psychology course offerings.
 Seconded by Rachel Baker.
 Motion carried (5-1-1).

 The course examines the principle of the best interests of the child and application of the principle to policies and practices in the areas of sexual exploitation, youth justice, child custody, street-involved children, Aboriginal children, children's environmental health, child rights education, and refugee and war-affected children.